vgorbic1/mvc-framework/README.md

 ### Delivery
 The website is a basic application based on MVC design pattern.
-The code is written on PHP and requires any Web Server to run.
+The code is written in PHP and requires any Web Server to run.
 Twig framework is used as a templating engine and Twitter Bootstrap 4 as a front-end templating framework.
 The form has a back-end string sanitizing and validation mechanisms.